nilskre/CommonPlayground/docs/test_plan/TestPlan.md

 ## 7.4 Incident Logs and Change Requests

 We integrated the tools mentioned above into our GitHub pull request workflow.
-If a build fails it is visible directly in the PR, that the build has failed.
-Furhtermore the team is alerted by an email.
+If a build fails this is directly visible in the PR.
+Furthermore the team is alerted by an email.
-The screenshot shows the integration of the CI/CD Pipeline (Travis) and the Code Analysis and Test Coverage tool (Codacy) in a PR on github:
+The screenshot shows the integration:

 ![GitHub PR integrated tools](./integrated_tools.png)

 ## 7.5 Smoke Test Suite and Supporting Test Scripts

 The automated test execution in our CI/CD Pipeline enables regression testing.
-With this approach it is clearly visible when changes affect the correct behaviour of the application.
+With this approach it is clearly visible when changes break existing functions and affect the correct behaviour of the application.

 ## 8. Testing Workflow

 1) Local testing in the IDE
-2) Commit and Push triggers the build and test exection in the CI/CD Pipeline
+2) Commit and Push triggers build and test exection in the CI/CD Pipeline
-3) Each PR triggers the Pipeline (build and test)
+3) Each PR triggers the pipeline (build and test)
 4) Before the automated deployment the build and test stages are executed

 ## 9. Environmental Needs